lendis-advice-offboaridng-interview-exit-interview-hero

 Goals and advantages of an offboarding meeting

-• Find out the reasons for termination
+• Find out reasons for termination

 • Identify optimization opportunities for company processes